jayarjo/jquery-geokbd/README.md

 # jquery-geokbd

-Type in Georgian without having Georgian keyboard installed in the system
+Type Georgian letters without having Georgian keyboard installed in the system

 ## Getting Started
-First of all this is jQuery plugin, which means that you must include jQuery first, then the plugin file:
+First of all this is jQuery plugin, which means that you have to include jQuery first, then the plugin:

 ```html
 <!doctype>